 Hemp in the Old World and the New World: 1500 - 1900

 Hemp’s usefulness and proven track record in shipbuilding contributed heavily to its expansion from the Old World into the New World.
 After Christopher Columbus sailed to the Americas, British manufacturers began racing to grow more hemp to provide materials for the British Naval Fleet.
 Shipbuilders used hemp fiber and oil to create rigging, pendants, pennants, sails, and oakum.
 Additionally, hemp paper was used for maps, logs, and Bibles for sailors.
 It was so popular and versatile that King Henry VIII passed an act requiring all British landowners to sow at least ¼ acre of hemp for industrial use or otherwise pay a fine.

 Meanwhile, hemp was taking off in the Americas as well.
 Early American colonists were required by law to sow hemp, and Kentucky became the first U.S. state to begin growing hemp in 1776.
 That same eventful year, Thomas Jefferson drafted the United States Declaration of Independence on hemp paper.
+Even George Washington cultivated hemp at his Mount Vernon farm for industrial use.
 It became such an integral part of American society that it was eventually sanctioned as legal tender.